All Episodes

 Hey, they all knew.

-I heard about it, I guarantee you they heard about it.
+I guarantee you they heard about it.

-And that's gonna come out.
+And that's going to come out.

-I hear there's another dozen Matt Lauer women that the New York Times is now checking their stories, and they'll be coming out.
+I hear there's another dozen Matt Lauer women that the New York Times is now checking their stories and they'll be coming out.

 Look at his last two accusers.